The #MTFResearch Network

 Music Tech Fest is a platform that not only brings together artists and developers, but also some of the greatest academic minds working at the intersection of music and technology from across a wide range of disciplines.

-The symposium that takes place on the Monday following each MTF event has given rise to an international, interdisciplinary research network that meets at each Music Tech Fest for discussion and the formation of new research projects at the intersection of music and technology.
+The symposium that accompanies each MTF event has given rise to an international, interdisciplinary research network that meets at each Music Tech Fest for discussion and the formation of new research projects at the intersection of music and technology.

 Researchers working at the intersection of music and technology - whether in computer science or cultural studies, neurobiology or musicology, in industry or academia - are welcome to become part of the #MTFResearch Network, providing access to ongoing online collegial discussions and debates as well as opportunities to collaborate in transnational research initiatives.